santiment/academy/src/docs/metrics/lending-and-borrowing-protocols/compound-v3/index.md

 This transformation carries several advantages.
 First, it enhances security for users across all assets within the Compound ecosystem.
 Second, it allows for increased collateral ratios, providing more flexibility for borrowers.
-This also decreases the liability for each market since all debt is settled in the form of assets.
+This also decreases the liability for each market, since all debt is settled in the form of assets.

 ### Metrics related to Compound protocol: